omnibor/site/content/_index.md

 ##### How does [GitBOM](glossary/gitbom/) improve software identification and vulnerability management?

 [GitBOM](glossary/gitbom/) proposes a solution to the completeness and the efficiency challenges facing other supply chain tools.
-- By correlating every piece of software with a verifiable and complete tree of all the "ingredients" that went into it (source files, dependencies, object files, etc.), [GitBOM](glossary/gitbom/) enables the identification of software derived from sources known to contain vulnerabilities.
+- By correlating every piece of software with a verifiable and complete [Artifact Dependency Graph (ADG)](/glossary/artifact_dependency_graph) of all the "ingredients" that went into it (source files, dependencies, object files, etc.), [GitBOM](glossary/gitbom/) enables the identification of software derived from sources known to contain vulnerabilities.
 - [GitBOM](glossary/gitbom/) only includes the minimum information -- a "fingerprint" -- of the dependency graph to enable efficient run-time scanning for a known-vulnerable artifact
-- A [GitBOM](glossary/gitbom/) [artifact tree](/glossary/artifact_tree) can be cross-referenced against known vulnerabilities, regardless of the dependency depth or language.
+- A [GitBOM](glossary/gitbom/) [Artifact Dependency Graph (ADG)](/glossary/artifact_dependency_graph) can be cross-referenced against known vulnerabilities, regardless of the dependency depth or language.

 ##### How does [GitBOM](glossary/gitbom/) work?